clipzdev/VIXEN---GUNS-ADD-FOR-RDM/README.md

-# VIXEN---GUNS-ADD-FOR-RDM
-Simple script for adding weapons, after clicking F3 and deleting under F4.
+# Thanks for downloading my script.
+I hope you enjoy it!